Jacob-s-Lab/2024-Biomarkers/tutorial.week15.SV.md

 ### Step 2: Use IGV to confirm Deletion sites

-<font color="#f00">The sample used in the class is a thalassemia sample.
-In this type of sample, large deletions can be observed in the positions of the *HBA1* and *HBA2* genes on chromosome 16 .</font>
+<font color="#f00">This sample in the class is a thalassemia carrier.
+One large deletion can be observed in the positions of the *HBA1* and *HBA2* genes on chromosome 16 .</font>

 :::warning
 Command to open `IGV`: